 The law provides criminal penalties for corruption by officials, and the government generally implemented these laws effectively.
 Officials infrequently engaged in corrupt practices with impunity.
-There were three cases of political and institutional corruption processed during the year involving six individuals.
-Three additional cases involving three individuals were under investigation.
+There were no cases of political and institutional corruption processed during the year.

 Financial Disclosure: The constitution and the law do not require disclosure of income or assets by elected or appointed officials, except for the declaration of earned income to the Andorran Social Security Fund required of all employees.
 The government did not publish the declarations.